Health Insurance Marketplaces (Exchanges)

-The Affordable Care Act (ACA) introduces a new option for small business employers and individuals to access health insurance, called Health Benefit Exchanges, or Health Insurance Marketplaces.
+The Affordable Care Act (ACA) introduced a new option for small business employers and individuals to access health insurance, Health Insurance Marketplaces, also called Exchanges.
 These online Marketplaces are established in each state and provide another way to research, compare and enroll in health insurance offered by health insurers.

 There are also two types of Marketplaces within each state.
 One is the Individual Marketplace, where individuals can shop for insurance.
 And the other is for small business employers, called the SHOP Marketplace, short for Small Business Health Options Program.
 The SHOP Marketplace provides a place for eligible employers to explore health insurance plans and choose which level of coverage to offer their employees.

-The initial open enrollment period for plans offered through the Individual Marketplaces starts October 1, 2013, and ends March 31, 2014.
-In most states, enrollment in the SHOP Marketplaces starts October 1, 2013, and going forward, small business employers can enroll in a plan throughout the year.
-Coverage will begin for plans purchased through the Marketplaces as early as January 1, 2014.
+The next open enrollment period for plans offered through the Individual Marketplaces starts Nov.
+1, 2018.
+Small business employers can enroll in a SHOP plan throughout the year.

 Plan levels differ by how much an employee pays in monthly premiums and by what they pay in out-of-pocket expenses for medical services.
 For example, bronze plans have lower monthly premiums, but require employees to pay more out-of-pocket when they receive care.
 And platinum plans may cost more each month, but employees will pay less out-of-pocket when they receive care.